Anon M4 Toric Goggle Review: The New Standard for Jackson Hole Powder Days

 Overall Impression

-Are they expensive?
-Yes.
-At $319.95, the Anon M4 Toric Goggle they are a premium investment.
-But in the backcountry, gear failure isn’t an option.
+The Anon M4 Toric Goggle are a premium investment.
+When in the backcountry, gear failure isn’t an option.
 While I always carry a backup set of gear for my clients, I never worry about my own gear failing when I’m wearing the M4s.

 They are easy to put on, easy to adjust, and—most importantly—easy to see clearly through.
 If you want a goggle that states “I know what’s up with eyewear” while delivering the best goggle tech on the market, the Anon M4 Toric is the clear choice.